Reference-frame-independent quantum metrology

 where the integral is taken over the Haar measure.
 Hence, $\mathcal{G}_k (\vr)$ is invariant under any local unitaries, that is, $[\mathcal{G}_k (\vr), V_{L}^{\otimes k}] = 0$ for any $V_L = e^{-i\theta H_L}$.
 Then one cannot encode any information about the parameter $\theta$ from $V_L = e^{-i\theta H_L}$, making linear metrology impossible.

 Consequently, it is natural to ask whether \textit{nonlinear} metrology with non-local (entangling) unitary transformations is still possible even without a common reference frame.
-In the following, we introduce metrological strategies in a reference-frame-independent manner.
-Our main idea is to prepare multiple copies of a quantum system and employ locally randomized measurement observables after a parameter encoding transformation.
-This approach is inspired by previous works on randomized measurements for characterizing quantum correlations~\cite{elben2023randomized,cieslinski2024analysing}.
-Note that related scenarios to ours were discussed in \cite{banaszek2004experimental, vsafranek2015quantum, ahmadi2015communication, xie2017quantum, fanizza2021squeezing, gorecki2022quantum} but randomized measurements were, to our knowledge, not employed there.
+Here, we introduce metrological strategies in a reference-frame-independent manner.
+Our main idea is to prepare multiple copies of a quantum system and employ locally randomized measurement observables after a parameter encoding transformation, illustrated in Fig.~\ref{sketch}.
+This strategy is inspired by previous works on randomized measurements used to characterize quantum correlations~\cite{elben2023randomized,cieslinski2024analysing}.
+Although related scenarios were discussed in \cite{banaszek2004experimental, vsafranek2015quantum, ahmadi2015communication, xie2017quantum, fanizza2021squeezing, gorecki2022quantum}, randomized measurements were, to our knowledge, not employed in those studies.

-We begin by presenting the precision of estimation with several copies of the state using the error-propagation formula, illustrated in Fig.~\ref{sketch}.
+In this paper, we present systematic methods to analyze the precision in quantum metrology without a common reference frame.
+In particular, we provide analytical expressions for the precision with several copies of the state using the error-propagation formula.
 Our formulation relies on local unitary invariants, which can be used for nonlinear quantum metrology rather than linear one.
-Then we calculate the scaling of the precision of reference-frame-independent metrology for various examples.
-Finally, we will discuss how the metrological performance can be worsened by decoherence effects.
+Then we calculate the scaling behavior of the precision for various examples and discuss how decoherence effects can worsen metrological performance.